Map of the UK

 Looking south along the path toward Stob Bàn (999m), which lies south of where Glen Nevis bends to the east.

-Achriabhach, in front of Stob Bàn.
+Achriabhach is in front of Stob Bàn.

-NN 1450 6840 in the National Grid system, about 11 km from town, elevation just about 50m.
+We're at NN 1450 6840 in the National Grid system, about 11 km from town and at an elevation just about 50m.

-The Falls of Achriabhach.
+The Water of Nevis comes down over the Falls of Achriabhach.

 Below this point the stream is called the River of Nevis, above here it is called the Water of Nevis.

-Smaller falls on the Water of Nevis.
+There are smaller falls all along the Water of Nevis.

 Well, you do need to be careful.